 To compare other locations to the Hickory and U.S. housing market, enter a city, neighborhood, state, or zip code into the search bar.
-Hickory's housing costs are 10% lower than the national average.
+Hickory's median sale price is 21% lower than the national average.
 Overall cost of living in Hickory is 6% lower than the national average.
 Learn which home features in Coats add value to a home.

 How much is your home worth?
 Track your home’s value and compare it to nearby sales.